 Best currently available historical data, updated for all amendments and corrections to date, is provided for portfolio managers and investors who want the current, most accurate historical data for their models.

 Data points impacted by market price changes are updated daily and marked by asterisks in our documentation.
 Financial data not impacted by market price changes are updated when the company files a new filing.

 Current Security Identifiers & Definitions

-- ticker - The ticker for the security on the dataset generation date.
+- ticker_current - The ticker for the security on the dataset generation date.
 Tickers that include a colon are currently inactive stocks.
 They are no longer traded because they were acquired, went bankrupt, etc. We assign the last used ticker to the security followed by a colon and a number that increments for each new company that becomes inactive with that ticker.
 For example, XYZ Corp uses ticker XYZ and goes inactive.
 We assign the company the ticker XYZ:1 because it is the first company in our system to go inactive using ticker XYZ.
 If a different company, XYZ Technology, starts using ticker XYZ and goes inactive, it will be assigned XYZ:2.
 A list of tickers and company names is available on our website or through the coverage endpoint of our API.

-- company_name - The name of the company on the dataset generation date.
+- company_name_current - The name of the company on the dataset generation date.